jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 The `WebsiteHost` project is a BEFFE.
 It performs these tasks:

 1. It serves up the JS app (as static files).
-2. It serves up other HTML, CSS, JS assets (as dynamic assets).
+2. It serves up other HTML, CSS, JS assets (as dynamic assets), using MVC (via Controllers)
-3. It implements a Reverse Proxy in order to forward JSON requests to Backend APIs
+3. It implements a Reverse Proxy in order to forward JSON API requests to Backend APIs
-4. It implements its own Authentication API endpoints so that [HTTPOnly, secure] cookies can be used between the BEFFE and JS app to avoid storing any secrets in the browser.
+4. It implements its own Authentication API endpoints so that [HTTPOnly, secure] cookies can be used between the BEFFE and JS app, for security purposes, to avoid storing any tokens/secrets in the browser (anywhere).
-5. It necessarily protects against CSRF attacks (since it uses cookies).
+5. It necessarily protects against CSRF attacks (since it uses cookies to store authorization tokens).
-6. It provides API endpoints for common services, like: Recording (diagnostics, usages, crash reports, etc), Feature Flags, etc.
+6. It provides other API endpoints for common services, like: Health monitoring, Recording (diagnostics, usages, crash reports, etc), Feature Flags, etc. These API's are available at `/api`.
-7. It provides a platform to add dedicated API endpoints tailored for the JS app that can be easily added as required.
+7. It provides a platform to add further custom dedicated API endpoints, that you might provide yourself to the JS app.
+These might be necessary to avoid performing N+1 operations in the browser, versus doing them in the BEFFE (in teh cloud), which is far more efficient in latency.
 8. It provides the opportunity to deploy (and scale) the web application separately from backend APIs.

 ### Reverse Proxy